mollie/api-documentation/source/reference/v2/subscriptions-api/get-subscription.rst

      - The start date of the subscription in ``YYYY-MM-DD`` format.

+   * - ``nextPaymentDate``

+       .. type:: date
+          :required: false

+     - The date of the next scheduled payment in ``YYYY-MM-DD`` format.
+When there will be no next payment, for example when the subscription has ended, this parameter will not be returned.

    * - ``description``

        .. type:: string

      - The description specified during subscription creation.
-This will be included in the payment description along with the charge date in ``YYYY-MM-DD`` format.
+This will be included in the payment description.

    * - ``method``